Paranoid Personality Disorder Treatment

 Long-term prognosis for this disorder is not good.
 Individuals who suffer from this disorder often remain afflicted with prominent symptoms of it throughout their lifetime.
 It is not uncommon to see such people in day treatment programs or state hospitals.
 Other modalities, such as family or group therapy, are not recommended.

 Medications are usually contraindicated for this disorder, since they can arouse unnecessary suspicion that will usually result in noncompliance and treatment dropout.
-Medications which are prescribed for specific conditions should be done so for the briefest time period possible to bring the condition under management.
+Medications which are prescribed for specific conditions should be done so for the briefest time period possible to be able to manage the condition.

-An anti-anxiety agent, such as diazepam, is appropriate to prescribe if the client suffers from severe anxiety or agitation where it begins to interfere with normal, daily functioning.
-An anti-psychotic medication, such as thioridazine or haloperidol, may be appropriate if a patient decompensates into severe agitation or delusionsal thinking which may result in self-harm or harm to others.
+An anti-anxiety agent, such as diazepam, is appropriate to prescribe if the client suffers from severe anxiety or agitation that interferes with normal, daily functioning.
+An anti-psychotic medication, such as thioridazine or haloperidol, may be appropriate if a patient decompensates into severe agitation or delusional thinking which may result in self-harm or harm to others.

 There are not any self-help support groups or communities that we are aware of that would be conducive to someone suffering from this disorder.
 Such approaches would likely not be very effective because a person with this disorder is likely to be mistrustful and suspicious of others and their motivations, making group help and dynamics unlikely and possibly harmful.